 01

-Listen to a conversation between a student and an employee in the university historical library.
+Listen to a conversation between a student and an employee in the university’s historical library.

 Morning, what can I help you find?

-Well, I saw the internet that the university library has many used things for local restarounts, like this bring filled eatery.
+Well, I saw on the internet that the university library has menus and things from local restaurants, like The Springfield Eatery.

-Right, a lot of local business have donated material stork collection, including that restaurount.
+Right, a lot of local business have donated materials to our collection, including that restaurant.

-I’m sure we have 10 or 15 boxes is vaterxxx from there.
+I’m pretty sure we have 10 or 15 boxes of materials from there.

-Good I thought you will local in the main library, so I went there first, and I send me here.
+Good I thought you were located in the main library, so I went there first, and they sent me here.

-I hadn’t realized university had separate historical library.
-I think what you were doing is great, collecting local docunments and photos, keeping the rexxx of the reagion.
+I hadn’t realized the university had a separate historical library.
+I think what you were doing is great, collecting local documents and photos, keeping a record of the region.

-Ungraduce see the valuate, we have been collecting metrial for going on 17 years now.
+I’m glad you see the value in it, we have been collecting materials for going on 70 years now.

-Last year we had an exhibition that chowxxx case how the town square has changed over the past 15 years.
+Last year we had an exhibition that showcased how the town square has changed over the past 50 years.

-So, that was what add little.
-But your are right.
+So, that got the word out a little.
+But you are right.
 A lot of students don’t know we exist.

-Well, I’m least the maxxx of history.
-So your are looking for something for class?
+Well, unless they’re majoring in history.
+So you are looking for something for class?

 Not exactly.
 My grandmother went to this university.
-And well, she was here.
-She worked as a watrness.
+And while she was here.
+She worked as a waitress.

-As the spring filter eatere.
+As the Springfield Eatery.

 Yes, and that’s where she met my grandfather.

-So they are celerbrating their 50s anerversry this year.
-And I noticed online you have old menu from some of the restarounts.
+So they are celebrating their 50th anniversary this year.
+And I noticed online you have old menus from some of the restaurants.

-I was thinking I could find onetxxx in year they met and frame a copy for them.
+I was thinking I could find one from the year they met and frame a copy for them.

-What do you neak idea!
+What a unique idea!
 What year you looking for?

 1954.

-I know we have a few menu from 1950s.
-But you have to check.
+I know we have a few menus from the 1950s.
+But you’ll have to check.

 There are some gaps.
-Some years we didn’t receive any new materials, and sometimes restarounts go a while without changing their menus.
+Some years we didn’t receive any new materials, and sometimes restaurants go a while without changing their menus.

-Oh no. I really want to give them something special.
+Oh no. I really wanted to give them something special.

 Well, how about this.
 We also have a lot of photos.
-So maybe you could find one of your grandmother, or maybe even one with both your grandparents.
+So maybe you could find one of your grandmother, or maybe even one with both of your grandparents.

 That’d be awesome.

-The only thing is most of amexxx in boxes, no one ever take the time to organize them.
-So is it my require feel them safety.
+The only thing is, most of our materials are still in boxes, no one’s ever taken the time to organize them.
+So it- it might require a fair amount of sifting.

-Emmm, I have a couple of text coming up.
+Emmm, I have a couple of tests coming up.
 But I can take a quick look.
 If that’s ok.

-I know some libraries have spetical rules for handling indelicate or old materials.
+I know some libraries have special rules for handling delicate or old materials.

-Well, these are particually old.
-Just the usual rules apply, no photo, drinks.
+Well, these aren’t particularly old.
+Just the usual rules apply, no photo or drinks.

 Ok, thanks for your help.